rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    The strict outranking digraph oriented by its best and worst choice recommendations

 The gray arrows in :numref:`bestWorstOrientation`, like the one between actions 'a4' and 'a1', represent indeterminate preferential situations.
 Action 'a1' appears hence to be rather incomparable to all the other, except action 'a7'.
-It may be interesting to compare this result with a *Copeland* ranking of the underlying performance tableau (see :ref:`Ranking-Tutorial-label`).
+It may be interesting to compare this result with a *Copeland* ranking of the underlying performance tableau (see the tutorial on :ref:`ranking with uncommensurable criteria <Ranking-Tutorial-label>`).

 .. code-block:: pycon